-If I have kids, I can send them to the best schools in the country I happen to be living in.
 There are even internationally accredited programs around the world, like the International Baccalaureate (which was designed for traveling diplomats and corporate expats to ensure that their children had access to the same high quality of education the world over).

-And when I get old or sick, there are stellar care facilities throughout the world.
+Moreover, there are stellar care facilities throughout the world.
 In fact, many developing economies see millions of patients from the first world.
 Medical tourism is a booming industry.

 The main benefit of living in a developed country these days is saying that you live there.
 Many entrepreneurs only immigrate to these countries because of their brand name.
-The governments are living off of the fumes of a bygone era, rather than any objective metric you care to mention.
+The governments are living off of the fumes of a bygone era rather than any objective metric you care to mention.

-In an attempt to make those last bits of profit though, they’ve often abandoned what originally made them unique.
+In an attempt to make those last bits of profit, though, they’ve often abandoned what originally made them unique.
 Nowadays, when you go to developed countries, it’s primarily kitsch and fast food that is waiting for you.

 The Third World Is A Brand New World

 A few decades ago, there were only a handful of places where you could go to enjoy certain things.
-If you wanted business opportunities, you went to the US; if you wanted private banking you went to Switzerland; and so on.
+If you wanted business opportunities, you went to the US; if you wanted private banking, you went to Switzerland; and so on.

 But now that hundreds of other countries are becoming relevant on the world stage, a single country won’t be able to have a monopoly on a given aspect of life.
-There isn’t going to be “the next big thing” but there are going to be many “next big things.”
+There isn’t going to be “the next big thing,” but there are going to be many “next big things.”